Pauline Ferrell -- Ridgeville

-RIDGEVILLE -- Pauline Ferrell, 76, of Ridgeville, passed away on Thursday, March 12, 2020, at Trident Medical Center.
+RIDGEVILLE -- Pauline Ferrell, 76, of Ridgeville, passed away on March 12, 2020, at Trident Medical Center.
+Viewing will be held at the funeral home on Tuesday from 2 to 6 p.m. and the funeral service will be held at 11 a.m. on Wednesday March 18, 2020, at Mount Pisgah AME Church, 220 Old Gilliard Road, Ridgeville.

 You have free articles remaining.

-To plant a tree in memory of Pauline Ferrell as a living tribute, please visit Tribute Store.
+To send flowers to the family of Pauline Ferrell, please visit Tribute Store.

 Post a comment as